 Down Payments and Credit Scores

 - Borrowers with a minimum credit score of 580 qualify for a 3.5% down payment.
-A 10% down payment is needed for borrowers with scores from 500 to 579.
+Borrowers with credit scores from 500 to 579 must make a 10% down payment.
 Only very select circumstances would allow a borrower to secure a loan with a credit score below 500.
 The down payment can come from a family member or, when applicable, from a state or local Government grant.
 The down payment does not have to be the product of the buyer's income and savings.

 Debt / Income Ratio

-- The total debt of the borrower cannot exceed 43% of his monthly pay.
-The mortgage portion of that debt maxes out at 31%.
-As with most policies, there are some tradeoffs for a borrower with a good credit score and cash reserves.
+- The total debt of a borrower cannot exceed 43% of the borrower’s monthly pay.
+The mortgage portion of that debt cannot be greater than 31% of income.
+As with most policies, there are some tradeoffs and benefits for a borrower with a good credit score and cash reserves.

-- Because restrictions on FHA loans are less stringent than those on conventional mortgages, lenders look for buyers with secure employment.
-They want to see employment with the same company / organization for two years.
+- Because restrictions on FHA loans are less stringent than those of conventional mortgages, lenders look for buyers with secure employment.
+They want to see employment with the same company/organization for two years.

-- This type of loan is government-insured.
-Before approving, the lender will want to see that the borrower has not defaulted on any prior government programs such as previous FHA or student debt.
+- FHA loans are insured by the government.
+Before approving the loan, the lender will want to see that the borrower has not defaulted on any prior government programs such as previous FHA or student debt.